In what is becoming an Easter tradition, I am re-posting a great poem on this beautiful Resurrection Sunday. I hope you enjoy it.

 I have quoted this poem in my preaching for many, many years.
-I will probably quote it today.
 It was written by a Baptist preacher named Willard G. Thomas from Georgia.
 I heard him quote it in person long years ago.
 It spoke to me then and it speaks to me every time I think of it.
 I love this poem.
 I added the last stanza when I started quoting it myself.

 He Wouldn’t Stay Dead

 They laid His body in Joseph’s new tomb